 This rant post has been coming for a while if I’m honest, but I generally like to keep things positive.
-Some recent experiences have pushed me to the point where I need to get stuff off my chest regarding private health insurance and “preferred providers” schemes.
+Some recent experiences where Health Funds have contacted current clients and encouraged them to move to “preferred providers” have pushed me to the point where I need to get stuff off my chest regarding private health insurance and “preferred providers” schemes.

 Physiotherapy is a healing, people-focused profession.
 Most, if not all, Physios choose our career because we want to “help people” or “reduce pain and suffering” not because it was a highly paid, lucrative profession.
 Most Physio owners fall into business and not many would have started Uni aiming to be the CEO of a large business where profit is the main driver for what they do.